Affectionately dubbed Papa Vesemir by Witcher fans, Vesemir is the oldest surviving monster slayer and a father figure to Geralt.

 The ultimate father figure, Vesemir is an iconic character.
 He’s protective and nurturing yet savvy with a sword.
 Despite his old age, Vesemir can battle with the best of them, and his resilience and wisdom command respect.

 Although his journey in the books and games has come to a close, Vesemir’s story continues in the Netflix show and animated film.
-We’re excited to see what’s in store for Papa Vesemir and how the Netflix crew brings his character to life.
+We’re excited to see what’s in store for Papa Vesemir and hope his future portrayals will be faithful to the books.

 What are your favorite Vesemir moments?
 Share them with us in the comments below!